Home Set as Homepage Add to Favorite Contact Submit

 I wonder if the rest of the shrinks in my profession will vote no (that would be a yes for torture).
 I pray not.

-Do you feel patriotic when you imagine death to me of whom are the sweetest people I know?
+Do you feel patriotic when you imagine death to Muslims...some of whom are the sweetest people I know?
 Once American voices shouted out for death to Japanese, the English, the Italians, the Germans, the Koreans, on and on even to US Northerners or Southerners.
 Do not these battle cries sound hollow and so unbelievably stupid after time has passed?
 If only diplomacy had trumped bloodthirsty impulsiveness.

 If you ask yourself if you are standing up for America by endorsing inhumane treatment and needless war, I think your grandpa may have said it most clearly when he told you two wrongs never make a right.
 Speak up for America to find her moral high ground again.
 That is how we became the greatest nation in the world in the first place.